ahfat/kubernetes-microservices-demo/README.md

 # kubernetes-microservices-demo (draft)
-This page gives a guide for deploying a microservices demo project (<https://github.com/GoogleCloudPlatform/microservices-demo>) to AWS EKS.
+This page gives a guide for deploying a microservices demo project (<https://github.com/GoogleCloudPlatform/microservices-demo>) **Boutique Online** to AWS EKS.
 The original deployment target is Google Kubernetes Engine (GKE).
 This guide consists two parts,

 1. Deploy the [project](https://github.com/GoogleCloudPlatform/microservices-demo) to AWS EKS
 2. Use [Locust](https://locust.io/) tool to perform load test